r-marda/analysis-of-foodcom-recipes-interactions/README.md

 [**INSERT IMAGE**: Feature Correlation Matrix]

+### 3. Assessment of Missingness

+**Finding**: Approximately 2,000 recipes (~3.6%) are missing average ratings.

+**Permutation Test for Missingness Dependency**:
+- Null Hypothesis: Missingness is independent of recipe duration
+- Test statistic: Absolute difference in mean minutes between missing and present ratings
+- **Result**: p-value < 0.001 (strong evidence of MAR)
+- **Conclusion**: Missingness depends on recipe duration—longer recipes are less likely to be rated

+**Imputation Strategy**: Missing ratings were imputed using the mean rating for each duration quartile, accounting for the observed dependency.

-### 3. Hypothesis Testing: Protein Content and Calorie Distribution
+### 4. Hypothesis Testing: Protein Content and Calorie Distribution

 **Question**: Do high-protein and low-protein recipes have the same calorie distribution?